What’s the Difference Between Psoriasis & Eczema?

 Eczema and psoriasis are both long-term conditions that require long-term treatments.
 Treatment may depend on the severity of symptoms as well as the size and location of the affected area of skin.
 Common treatments include topical anti-inflammatories, hydrating skin creams, phototherapy, and biologic or systemic drugs to control the body’s inflammatory and immune responses.

-The first step in resolving your skin issues is to talk to your doctor to receive a diagnosis.
-Though both eczema and psoriasis can be chronic, finding the right treatment may help relieve symptoms and reduce flare-ups.
+The first step in resolving your skin issues is to talk to your doctor to receive a diagnosis and find out about treatment options.
+Though both eczema and psoriasis can be chronic, finding the right treatment can relieve symptoms and reduce flare-ups.

 It is not the policy of the Eczema Association of Australasia Inc to recommend or endorse any product or treatment.
 It is part of the role of the Association to provide information on a wide range of products and treatments to keep those involved with eczema as fully informed as possible as to all options available.
 For medical advice, consult your health professional.